hyperledger-cacti/cacti/CONTRIBUTING.md

 Ledger plugin tests are written the same way as any other test (which is difficult to achieve, but we thrive to get it done).

-The only difference between a ledger connector plugin test case and any unit test is that the ledger connector plugin's test case will pull up a docker container from one of the `all-in-one` images that we maintain as part of Cactus and then use that `all-in-one-*` container to verify things such as the ability of the ledger connector plugin to deploy a contract to said ledger.
+The only difference between a ledger connector plugin test case and any unit test is that the ledger connector plugin's test case will pull up a docker container from one of the `all-in-one` images that we maintain as part of Cacti and then use that `all-in-one-*` container to verify things such as the ability of the ledger connector plugin to deploy a contract to said ledger.